Sonoma Mountain: Viticulture

-Sonoma Mountain gives its name to the Sonoma Mountain AVA, a federally designated grape-growing region.
+Sonoma Mountain's name was designated to the Sonoma Mountain viticultural area on January 23, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. David Steiner, a local grape grower, on behalf of himself and area viticulturists, proposing a new viticultural area in Sonoma County known as "Sonoma Mountain."

-The peak of Sonoma Mountain defines part of the boundary of another such region, the Sonoma Coast AVA.
-Wines made from grapes grown on its western and southern slopes qualify for the Sonoma Coast appellation, but wines made from grapes grown on its eastern and northern slopes do not.
+The peak of Sonoma Mountain also defines the northwesterly boundary of the adjacent wine region Sonoma Coast AVA, established in 1987.
+Winegrapes grown on its western and southern slopes are designated from the Sonoma Coast appellation, but the winegrapes cultivated on its eastern and northern slopes are sourced as Sonoma Mountain or Sonoma County appellations.

 Broadcasting

 The TV broadcast antenna for KRCB was located on Sonoma Mountain from the station's start-up in 1984 until it moved to Sutro Tower in San Francisco in 2019.